information

 tonia.slightam@portlandoregon.gov

 Toni joined PBEM in April 2022 as the RDPO Grant Coordinator.
 Toni’s educational background is in Public Administration, but she has a myriad of experience in all sectors—public, private, and non-profit.
-She’s worked for the Oregon Health Authority, a strategic communications consulting firm, the US Department of State, an international adoption non-profit, a petroleum distribution wholesaler, taught English in Korea, and most recently, she worked as an independent management consultant for state and local governments in the Pacific NW while living in Japan.
-Toni has a BA in History from Oregon State University, a Project Management Certificate from Willamette University, and a Masters in Public Administration from Portland State University.
+She’s worked for the Oregon Health Authority, a strategic communications consulting firm, the US Department of State, an international adoption non-profit, a petroleum distribution wholesaler, taught English in Korea, and most recently, she worked as an independent management consultant for state and local governments in the Pacific Northwest while living in Japan.
+Toni has a BA in history from Oregon State University, a Project Management Certificate from Willamette University, and a Masters in Public Administration from Portland State University.

 jeremy.vankeuren@portlandoregon.gov

-Tigger Subotnick, Operations Coordinator
+Ben Weaver, Operations Coordinator

 ben.weaver@portlandoregon.gov